Safari through the sounds of the Symphony!

 Zoo visits are filled in the order requested using the form below.
 Please note that a request must be submitted at least 30 days prior to the Zoo date to be considered.
 The IPZ is available for schools, after school programs, community groups, community festivals, or other organizations and can be customized to fit your organization’s desires.

-The Modesto Symphony Orchestra Instrument Petting Zoo classroom program is a great way to introduce students to the different instrument families and provide potential future musicians the opportunity to test out instruments.
+The Modesto Symphony Orchestra Instrument Petting Zoo classroom program is a great way to introduce third through fifth grade students to the different instrument families and provide potential future musicians the opportunity to test out instruments.
 The classroom program lasts about 45 minutes and an organization may schedule 3 presentations at one site with 10 minute breaks in between each.
-We recommend 30-40 students per presentation.
+We recommend no more than 30 students per presentation.
 Classroom zoos are only offered on Tuesdays and Thursdays.

 Our safari will begin with MSO staff members giving a general introduction to the entire class about safety, etiquette, how to rotate from station to station, an overview of the instrument families, and playing a few notes to familiarize students with instrument sounds.